Stand with Ukraine flag

 Additionally, you will need to provision Edge on the ThingsBoard server.

 • Enter a name for your Edge.
 For instance, “My New Edge”.
-Click “Add” to confirm adding of your new Edge.
+Click “Add” to confirm the addition of your new Edge.

 • Your new Edge should now appear at the top of the list, as entries are sorted by creation time by default.